Budget 2021

 • Proposed budget looks to eliminate the curator position at the museums.
 Copper Cliff is the oldest town and has their museum not given sufficient funds for maintenance.
 How can the City maintain the viability and history of the community with the position being planned to be eliminated?

-margjulian asked about 3 years ago
+margjulian asked almost 4 years ago

 The budget is a draft document.
 No decisions have been made at this point.
 The option arose from museums not operating in 2020 due to COVID-19.
 We anticipate they will not operate again in 2021.
 This option is not a reflection of the value of the position or of the individual in that position.